-Teachers are chemistry, computing, engineering and mathematics teachers (and/or university students) who volunteer to teach some hours per week in the program.
+The team of chosen teachers is chemistry, computing, engineering and mathematics teachers who volunteered to teach some hours per week in the program.
 Although they are volunteers, they get paid for their work, at least to cover transportation and food expenses.

-They are integrated also as part of the organization committee in order to settle the schedule in a six months period suggesting visits and works based on tasks that challenge the student's imagination and the willing to solve problems, to look for knowledge and take actions.
+They are part of the organization committee in order to settle the schedule in a six months period suggesting visits and works based on tasks that challenge the student's imagination and the willing to solve problems, to look for knowledge and take actions.

-The contact with the real work world and the invitation to participate in talks help them to have an idea that they are equally capable to overcome the adversities and to pursue a career involving, preferably, sciences, mathematics and technology even if it does not involve a university degree.
+The contact with the real work world and the invitation to participate in talks help them to have an idea that they are equally capable to overcome the adversities and pursue a career involving, preferably, sciences, mathematics and technology even if it does not involve a university degree.